 - Comparison of investment vs. results by client or campaign in executive reports

-Its main advantage is clarity: anyone, even without technical training, can see at a glance which categories are dominant and which are marginal.
-That’s why agency directors and clients value it so highly in presentations and monthly reports.
+Its main advantage is readability: anyone, even without technical training, understands at a glance which category dominates and which are marginal.
+That’s why agency directors and clients value it so much in presentations and monthly reports.

 Ideal situations for using it

-A pie chart works well when the following conditions are met:
+Pie charts work well when these conditions are met:

 - You have between 3 and 7 categories.
-With more than that, the sections become hard to read.
+With more, the sectors become illegible.

-- The differences between categories are visually clear (not all of them are around the same percentage).
+- The differences between categories are visually clear (not all hovering around the same percentage).

 - The goal is to show proportions, not to compare absolute values or trends over time.

-- The audience is not technical and needs a quick overview of the key information.
+- The audience is non-technical and needs a quick read of the main data point.

 When to avoid it